conor-mccaffrey/numpy_random/README.md

 # Initial Work

 Looking at the difference between BitGenerators and Generators.
-Simple Random Data (sequences and arrays, real values, choice and bytes function) Permutation function

-Describe each section with plots and descriptive stats.

-Tomorrow:

-Numpy random
-Tie in both sections
-Begin next section

 ____

-Give a fluid description of each parameter - play with them Look in PCG64 and how it differs from Marsienne Twister you also need to discuss the BitGenerator as well
+Look in PCG64 and how it differs from Marsienne Twister you also need to discuss the BitGenerator as well